 Although the full powertrain details are yet to be released, it’s thought that the team will carry over its Gibson V6 from its ENSO CLM P1/01 LMP1 challenger, eschewing the hybrid route.

-Ford was involved in negotiating the rules for LMH, and was thought to have expressed an interest in developing a new Hypercar of its own, but the company appears to be leaning towards the more cost-effective LMDh ruleset.
+Ford was involved in negotiating the rules for LMH, and was thought to have expressed an interest in developing a new Hypercar of its own, but has now opted to develop its new road-going Ford Mustang for the GT3 rules in IMSA’s GTD Pro class.

 McLaren was also a widely mooted a candidate, but since changed tack and pushed (successfully) for LMH/LMDh convergence.
-However, its announcement of having an option on Formula E for the 2022-2023 season has likely delayed any potential Le Mans plans.
+However, its announcement of having an option on Formula E and entering Extreme E for the 2022-2023 season has likely delayed any potential Le Mans plans.